quandora/qed/README.md

 > Quandora markdown editor

 The editor aim is to provide an easy to use markdown editor for both developers and regular users.
-It still remainins a code source editor but it tries to give an apercu of the final HTML rendering while typing.
+It still remains a code source editor but it tries to give an apercu of the final HTML rendering while typing.
 For more demanding users there is also a live HTML preview available with scroll synchronization.

 Its primary goal is to write comments or small / medium documents.
 It is not especially designed to deal with large markdown documents.